CraigMason19/audio_splitter/README.md

 - Ensure FFmpeg is installed and correctly set in config.json

 ## Usage:
-- Ensure FFmpeg is installed and correctly set in config.json
 - Call `split_into_chunks` to split an audio file.
 - Call `export_section` to extract a section.